Skip to content

 • Request Appointment

-Learn More Dermatology For Pets Relief for common skin conditions and allergies.
+Relief for common skin conditions and allergies.

 Slide Contact Us Is your pet excessively scratching or biting his or her skin?
 It could be an allergy to the environment, a food sensitivity, or any one of a number of common skin conditions.
 Many skin conditions look the same, making a thorough exam and appropriate testing necessary to help your pet get relief.

+White line drawing of hair follicles on skin in a dark blue circle, illustrating hair growth or scalp health—perfect for a veterinarian or vet specializing in animal dermatology.
 Common Skin Conditions When it comes to skin conditions like ringworm (a common fungal infection), prompt treatment is necessary to keep it from spreading to other pets and even humans.
 Ringworm will appear as circular lesions of bald, flaky skin on an animal’s limbs and head.
 Mange, another common condition, is caused by tiny parasites called mites.
 Symptoms include intense scratching and biting of the skin.

 If you suspect your pet is suffering from an allergy or other skin condition, please contact us or schedule an appointment online.
 Dr. Murphy can identify the source of your pet’s discomfort and begin developing a customized treatment plan immediately.
 Depending on the cause of your pet’s discomfort, treatment plans might include reduced exposure to a seasonal allergen, a dietary change, and/or medication to help manage symptoms.